#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 These symptoms could stem from conditions like herniated disc pressing on a nerve or whiplash-induced nerve irritation.
 You need to see a doctor quickly to identify its source and begin treatment.

-Tingling or “pins and needles” symptoms after an auto accident can indicate nerve irritation or damage from whiplash, herniated disc or spinal misalignment.
+Numbness and Tingling Sensation can indicate nerve irritation or damage from whiplash, herniated disc or spinal misalignment.
+It often affects arms, hands, legs or feet.

-Soreness, strains, and sprains are some of the most common soft tissue injuries after a car accident, even in low-speed collisions.
+Soreness, strains, and sprains are common soft tissue injuries.
 These can occur when muscles, tendons, or ligaments are overstretched or torn due to the sudden force of impact.

 Symptoms can include pain, swelling, stiffness, bruising, and reduced mobility, and they may not appear until hours or even days after the accident.
-While they may seem minor at first, if left untreated, they can lead to chronic pain or long-term complications.
-Early diagnosis, and proper treatment are essential.
+If left untreated, they can lead to chronic pain or long-term complications.

-Neck pain is one of the most common symptoms after a car accident and is often associated with whiplash.
+Neck pain is often associated with whiplash.
 However, neck pain can also result from muscle strain, herniated discs, or even nerve damage.
-It may present immediately or develop gradually over the following days.
+It may develop gradually over the following days after a car accident.

 Symptoms can include:

-Depression after a car accident can affect both adults and children, often as part of the emotional and psychological trauma that follows the crash.
+Depression can affect both adults and children as part of the emotional and psychological trauma that follows the crash.

 In adults, symptoms may include: